-Roy I. Davidovitch M.D.
+Roy I. Davidovitch, MD

 Dr. Davidovitch received his subspecialty training in the field of Orthopaedic Trauma and Hip and Pelvis Reconstruction at Harvard Medical School.
 He completed the prestigious NYU Langone’s Hospital for Joint Diseases Orthopaedic Surgery residency program where he was awarded the Frauenthal Award for Excellence in Clinical Research.
-Dr. Davidovitch received his medical degree from the University of Chicago Pritzker School of Medicine and awarded the University of Chicago Award for Outstanding Performance in Research in the General Field of Surgery.
+Dr. Davidovitch completed his medical degree at the University of Chicago Pritzker School of Medicine and upon graduation was given the University of Chicago Award for Outstanding Performance in Research in the General Field of Surgery.

-As a fellowship trained Orthopaedic Trauma surgeon Dr. Davidovitch gained extensive experience in the treatment of complex Pelvic and Acetabulum Fractures, repair of Non-Unions of Hip Fractures and treatment of complex Hip and Femur Fractures.
+As a fellowship-trained Orthopaedic Trauma surgeon, Dr. Davidovitch gained extensive experience in the treatment of complex Pelvic and Acetabulum Fractures, repair of Non-Unions of Hip Fractures and treatment of complex Hip and Femur Fractures.
 Dr. Davidovitch has a particular interest in the treatment of the young adult with a hip fracture.
 Direct hospital transfers to the NYU Langone’s Hospital for Joint Diseases for treatment of the above injuries are accepted in most cases pending insurance clearance and surgeon availability.